Are you ready for a brand new dynamic duo?

 Our mission together

-Winchester Science Centre is best known for explosive live science experiences, out-of-this-world planetarium and fun interactive exhibits.
+Wonderseekers is best known for running Winchester Science Centre, with its explosive live science experiences, out-of-this-world planetarium and fun interactive exhibits.
 But did you know we are also a charity on a mission to excite and engage all children with science?
 If you didn't, you are not alone.
 But that’s about to change.

 As Patron, Megan will support our Charity, particularly as we develop our environmental sustainability portfolio.
 She will help us to raise awareness of our Charity’s work within the region and nationally.
 And she will support us on our mission to help improve life on Earth through STEM education.